 "So you've said."
 Aziraphale moves a piece Crowley can't be arsed to remember the name of at the moment.
 He doesn't understand chess.
 "That's checkmate I'm afraid, my dear fellow."

 Crowley leans close to the chessboard, as if the very game has caused him some great offense, and like his plants, he can scare it into submission.
 This lasts about six seconds before he slouches back into his chair again and finishes his wine.
 He doesn't look at Aziraphale, because he takes immense pleasure in beating Crowley at chess.
-He says he doesn't, but Crowley can see it written out on his drunk, reddened face.
+He says he doesn't, but Crowley can always see it written out on his drunk, reddened face.
 Aziraphale is surely smiling, triumphant.
 At any rate, Crowley couldn't be mad at him even if he wanted to be.

 "You know," Crowley says.
 "If you stretched the truth a bit more, you'd get that twat Gabriel off your back."